LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 symbol.
 Each logger provides many overloaded methods allowing you to pass in additional parameters, such as an object or an exception.
 Any objects that are passed in will be logged via their ``toString`` method.
-If it’s an object you’ve created, make sure you’ve overridden the default ``toString`` and you aren’t logging any sensitive information stored in your object.
+If it's an object you've created, make sure you've overridden the default ``toString`` and you aren't logging any sensitive information stored in your object.

 Reading Logs in Cloud Foundry
 -----------------------------

-If you’ve deployed your app via Cloud Foundry, you can view your logs by using the ``cf logs`` command.
-For example, if your app was named ``coding-events`` you’d type ``cf logs coding-events``.
+If you've deployed your app via Cloud Foundry, you can view your logs by using the ``cf logs`` command.
+For example, if your app was named ``coding-events`` you'd type ``cf logs coding-events``.
 This will display your logs in real time.
 If you want to view recent logs, add the ``--recent`` flag like so, ``cf logs coding-events --recent``, and the most recent logs will be displayed.